-The User can create and modify Single Lines (pages) by means of the Page Editor.
+The user can create and modify Single Lines (pages) by means of the Page Editor.

 The Single Lines (Control Pages) have to be loaded into the protective device by means of Smart view.
-For details on the creation, modification and upload of Single Lines (Control Pages) please refer to manual "Page_Editor_uk.pdf" or contact the technical support.
+For details on the creation, modification and upload of Single Lines (Control Pages) please refer to the manual "page_editor_uk.pdf" or contact the technical support.
+The manual can be accessed via the Page Editors help menu.

 The single line diagram includes the graphically description of the switchgear and its designation (name) as well as its features (short circuit proof or not ...).
-For displaying in the devices software, the switchgear' designations (e. g.
+For displaying in the devices software, the switchgears' designations (e. g.
 QA1, QA2, instead of SG[x]) will be taken from the single line diagram (configuration file).